 If it is going to take more than 60 days to review the compliant you will be notified in writing and how long it should take before a decision is made.

-Appeals are the expression of the dissatisfaction of a decision made by Job Trainer Australia.
+Appeals are the expression of the dissatisfaction of a decision made by the RTO.
 There are various grounds for lodging appeal.
 These include, but are not limited to:

-If you are not satisfied with a decision made by Job Trainer Australia, you must complete the Appeals Form - Part A and forward to the Director.
+If you are not satisfied with a decision made by the RTO, you must complete the Appeals Form - Part A and forward to the Director.